 The State Medicines Control Agency (SMCA) of Lithuania is responsible for the protection of public health through the evaluation and supervision of medicines for human use.
 The SMCA supervises manufacturing authorization holders, wholesale distributors, and pharmacies in Lithuania.

 The National Pharmaceutical Regulatory Agency (NPRA) in Malaysia ensures the quality and safety of pharmaceutical products.
-The NPRA site contains information about the agency, lists of guidelines and updates, and a product search feature.
+The NPRA site contains information about the agency, press releases, a newsletter section, and a product search feature.

 The mission of the Medicines Authority is the protection of public health in Malta through the regulation of medicinal products and pharmaceutical activities.
 The authority provides licensing, monitoring, and inspection services for pharmaceutical activities.